rangle/angular-training-slides/slides/src/content/redux.md

 - So we can filter (select) top-level elements by name
   - Only pay attention to events signalling changes to `store['items']`
 - And subscribe to just those changes
-- When we get a new list of items…
+- When we get a new list of items...
-  - …because that's all we're paying attention to…
+  - ...because that's all we're paying attention to...
-- …we copy it into the list we're displaying…
+- ...we copy it into the list we're displaying...
-  - …because we don't way to share state
+  - ...because we don't way to share state

 ---